Overhead & Profit: When Your Claim Should Include O&P

 “We will add it when you show us a GC invoice.”

 Replacement cost means what it would cost to repair the property, not what you actually spent.
 The carrier cannot condition payment on proof of expenditure for purposes of determining the scope and cost of covered repairs.
 You are entitled to know what the repairs cost so you can make informed decisions — including whether to hire a GC, which GC to hire, and how to budget the project.
+You should not need to hire and sign with a contractor before the insurance company pays what the repair actually costs.

 “It is included in our line item pricing.”